 US jury finds Meta and Google liable in social media addiction trial

-LOS ANGELES, March 25 : A Los Angeles jury found Alphabet's Google and Meta liable for $3 million in damages on Wednesday in a landmark social media addiction lawsuit.
+Google and Meta are to pay US$3 million in damages over their addictive social media design, marking the end of the landmark trial.

-The outcome could influence thousands of similar cases against the tech companies brought by parents, attorneys general and school districts.
-At least half of American teens use YouTube or Instagram daily, according to the Pew Research Center.
+LOS ANGELES: A Los Angeles jury found Alphabet's Google and Meta liable for US$3 million in damages on Wednesday (Mar 25) in a landmark social media addiction lawsuit that will influence thousands of similar cases against the tech companies.

 Snap and TikTok were also defendants in the trial.
 Both settled with the plaintiff before it began.
 Terms of the agreements were not disclosed.